Futuring/cordova-google-play-game/README.md

 googleplaygame.isSignedIn(function (result) {
 	// ‘result’ is a JSON object with a single boolean property of ‘isSignedIn’
 	// {
-	// 		“isSignedIn” : true
+	// 		"isSignedIn" : true
 	// }

-	console.log(“Do something with result.isSignedIn”);
+	console.log("Do something with result.isSignedIn");
 });
 ```